 - 1. Submit the online Graduate Admissions application.
 As part of this application MM applicants need to upload: - a.
 Transcripts of course work from all schools attended. - b.
 Three letters of recommendation from professors, employers, and/or other professionals qualified to judge the applicant's ability to successfully complete graduate studies. - c.
 Statement of Purpose, including future goals. - d.
-TOEFL score, if applicable. - 2.
+TOEFL or IELTS score, if applicable. - 2.
 Complete a solo audition.
-Students must prepare four selections one must be in English; one must be an aria; different styles and languages are encouraged. - 3.
+Students must prepare four selections one must be in English; one must be an aria; different styles and languages are encouraged.
+No pop, rock or musical theatre.
+Candidates are responsible for providing accompaniment. - 3.
 Have an interview with the voice faculty.